Nsoro-Allan/Nsoro-Allan/README.md

 mobile developement and also desktop applications developement

-Looking how we can get to contribute to open source projects!
+Looking forward to contributing to open source projects!

 ✉️ Email us on: allancorp250@gmail.com